Asfiashub/OAKS-task-round-2-/README.md

 If each agent keeps separate records, it is difficult to know which information is correct.
 A shared database gives everyone the same batch list and timestamps.

-SheetalTrack uses Firebase Firestore for real-time sharing.
+MilkVault uses Firebase Firestore for real-time sharing.
 The timestamps are also created by the server instead of relying on each phone's clock.

 The application also has **Local demo mode**.
 If Firestore is not configured, the app can still be tested, but the data stays in the browser tab and resets after a refresh.
 For the actual submission, Firestore should be connected so the app works in **Shared live mode**.